kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

             app: b
 ```

-The above ClusterDefaultNetworkPolicy should be interpreted as: for each Namespace in
+The above ClusterNetworkPolicy should be interpreted as: for each Namespace in
-the cluster, all Pods in that Namespace should only allow traffic from Pods in
+the cluster, all Pods in that Namespace should strictly allow traffic from Pods in
 the _same Namespace_ who has label app=b.
 Hence, the policy above allows
-x/b1 -> x/a1 and y/b2 -> y/a2, but denies y/b2 -> x/a1 and x/b1 -> y/a2.
+x/b1 -> x/a1 and y/b2 -> y/a2, but does not allow y/b2 -> x/a1 and x/b1 -> y/a2.

 __SameLabels:__
 This is a special strategy to indicate that the rule only applies to the Namespaces